skills/github-pages/README.md

 1. Browse to **Files Changed** tab in the pull request from the `my-pages` branch.
 1. Click **Create new file**.
 1. Name the file `_posts/YYYY-MM-DD-title.md`.
-1. Replace the `YYYY-MM-DD` with today's date, and change the `title` of your first blog post if you'd like. _Note:_ If you do edit the title, make sure there are hyphens between your words.
+1. Replace the `YYYY-MM-DD` with today's date, and change the `title` of your first blog post if you'd like.
+   > If you do edit the title, make sure there are hyphens between your words.
    > If your blog post date doesn't follow the correct date convention, you'll receive an error and your site won't build.
 For more information, see "[Page build failed: Invalid post date](https://help.github.com/articles/page-build-failed-invalid-post-date/)".
 1. Type the following content at the top of your blog post:
    ```yaml
    ---
    title: "YOUR-TITLE"